Interpersonal Violence Prevention Programme

 How can my institution implement PREVINT™?

-PREVINT™ (Intervention Programme in the scope of Violence in Interpersonal Relations) is aimed at young people between 12 and 18 years of age.
+PREVINT™ — The Interpersonal Violence Prevention Programme is aimed at young people between 12 and 18 years of age.
 Allowing it to be implemented in contexts that involve young people of this age.
 Further clarification on the whole process can be obtained through the email firstname.lastname@example.org.

 What is PREVINT™ about and what are its objectives?